Short Story (~150 words, updated April 2020)

 Liz maintains a private studio based in Minnesota.
 Please contact her for information regarding lessons!

-Liz currently teaches applied voice and voice pedagogy at University of Wisconsin - Eau Claire, and applied voice at Winona State University.
-She has previously taught Vocal Repertoire and Singers' Diction at Bowling Green State University and Group Voice at Owens Community College, in addition to studio teaching in person and via Skype/Zoom.
+Liz currently teaches applied voice applied voice at Winona State University, and applied voice and chamber music at the University of Wisconsin, La Crosse.
+She has previously taught Vocal Pedagogy and applied voice at UW-Eau Claire, Vocal Repertoire and Singers' Diction at Bowling Green State University, and Group Voice at Owens Community College, in addition to studio teaching in person and via Skype/Zoom.

 Her research focus in contemporary music focuses on pedagogy for contemporary singing - both within and outside of the Western Art music realm.